 9 easy steps to configure HVR for Azure

-HVR stands for High Volume Replicator.
-Our software offers real-time heterogeneous data replication software across platforms including Azure.
-With HVR you get everything you need for data replication including schema creation, initial data load, real-time change data capture and delivery, and compare/repair.
+Our software offers real-time heterogeneous data replication across platforms including Azure.
+With HVR, you get everything you need for data replication including schema creation, initial data load, real-time change data capture and delivery, and data validation and repair.
 A typical implementation requires an installation of the software on the source and on the target server.

 HVR for Azure, available from the Azure marketplace, is an Azure VM image containing all necessary components to connect to Azure SQL and Microsoft SQL and Oracle, enabling replication from/into all supported on-premises platforms.
 With a few clicks, the Azure platform is ready to receive or send data through HVR.

 HVR for Azure takes care of the firewall settings, necessary database drivers and required HVR components on Azure.
 Connecting from on-premises to Azure normally does not require any additional measures.

 HVR for Azure is available in both a free edition (“Bring Your Own License” aka BYOL) as well as paid-for editions that include a license.
 This license covers not only your target (running on Azure) but also one or more sources (depending on edition).
 The BYOL version will only function if you already have a valid HVR license, or you can request an HVR trial license at Azure Trial Request.

 HVR uses a hub and spoke architecture.
 In an on-premise to cloud setup, the on-premises HVR installation will be on the hub.
 The hub share its installation with the source database or be installed on a separate server.

 This Quickstart Guide provides the nine easy steps required to get an HVR replication running starting from the installation of HVR on Azure and on-premise.